frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Custom Steps

 Here is an example of a custom step written as a Python function.
-This step basically just does the same as builtin `steps.field_remove` i.e. removing a field from a data table:
+This example step removes a field from a data table (note: Frictionless already has a built-in function that does this same thing: `steps.field_remove`).

 ```python goodread title="Python"
 from pprint import pprint